 In this Act —

-“Commission” and “Metropolitan Region Scheme” have the same meanings as they have in the Metropolitan Region Town Planning Scheme Act 1959;
+Commission and Metropolitan Region Scheme have the same meanings as they have in the Planning and Development Act 2005;

-“Plan” means Plan No. 4.1244 held by the Commission, a reproduction of which is shown in the Schedule.
+Plan means Plan No. 4.1244 held by the Commission, a reproduction of which is shown in the Schedule.

+[Section 3 amended: No. 38 of 2005 s.
+15.]

 4. Amendment to Metropolitan Region Scheme

 The Metropolitan Region Scheme is amended by cancelling the Urban Zone classification of those portions of land shown stippled on the Plan and reserving those portions of land as a Controlled Access Highway.